Adlink-ROS/neuronbot2/neuronbot2_tools/neuronbot2_led/README.md

 ### Arduino Sketch

 NeuronBot2 LED relies on **Adafruit NeoPixel** library of Arduino.
-If you are interested in modifying the Arduino sketch, you can get and build LED (Arduino) source code from this GitHb repo: https://github.com/Adlink-ROS/neuronbot2_led
+If you are interested in modifying the Arduino sketch, you can get and build LED (Arduino) source code from this GitHub repo: https://github.com/Adlink-ROS/neuronbot2_led